This is the multi-page printable view of this section. Click here to print.

 1. nfs-subdir-external-sc storage class

-• Cannot adjust the capacity of PVC.
-(Volume expansion not supported)
+• Cannot resize the PVC. * (Volume expansion not supported)

-• All PVs share the total capacity of the File Storage volume, so volume expansion for each PVC is not required.
+• All PVs share the total capacity of the File Storage volume, so individual PVC volume expansion is not required.

 2. bs-sc storage class

-• You can expand the PVC capacity.
-(Shrink function not supported)
+• You can expand the PVC capacity. * (Zoom function not supported)

-To create a storage class, follow the steps below.
+To create a storage class, follow these steps.

-3. StorageClass List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. StorageClass list on the page, select the cluster and namespace from the top‑left gear button, then click Create Object.

 Reference

-For detailed information on the concept of storage classes and object creation, refer to the Kubernetes official documentation > Storage Class.
+For detailed information on the concept of storage classes and object creation, please refer to 쿠버네티스 공식 문서 > 스토리지 클래스.

 3. On the StorageClass List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. StorageClass List page, select the item you want to view detailed information for.
-Navigate to the StorageClass Details page.
+4. Select the item you want to view detailed information for on the StorageClass List page.
+4. Navigate to the StorageClass Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category